 Science resources are easily accessible to all staff.
 The majority of equipment is stored centrally in the large loft area.
 Children have access to a range of science books in the library.
-The outdoor school environment is used throughout the year by all year groups.
+The outdoor school environment is used throughout the year by all year groups and has been recently updated to include a fire pit area.
+The school has two trained LSA's who are Forest School trained.
+Specific Forest School lessons are taught to all year groups over a six week block.
+The pond and wild garden as well as the raised beds are used by all children throughout the year.